 Transportation and Logistics Management Metaphor

-Let’s look at transportation and logistics management in a metaphorical sense.
+Let’s look at logistics and transportation management in a metaphorical sense.
 Think about the details of personal travel and the complex logistics behind getting from point A to point B. Getting on the plane and getting off the plane are not the only parts of personal travel.
 Further, the primary level of transportation vs. all of the modes involved to get to the airport, such as a personal car are also key considerations in personal travel.

-Additionally, you may have layovers, meaning you will have to sit in “People warehousing”.
-Finally, think of all the work that went into getting your tickets, what it takes for the staff to make your flight happen, etc. So, it begs the question, “What is Transportation and Logistics Management, and are they the same thing?”
+Additionally, you may have layovers, meaning you will have to sit in “people warehousing”.
+Finally, think of all the work that went into getting your tickets, what it takes for the staff to make your flight happen, etc. So, it begs the question, “What is transportation and logistics management, and are they the same thing?”

-What is Transportation and Logistics Management?
+What is Transportation Management?

 According to the APICS dictionary, logistics is defined as 1) In an industrial context, the art and science of obtaining, producing, and distributing material and product in the proper place and in proper quantities.
 2) In a military sense (where it has greater usage), its meaning can also include the movement of personnel.

 The Council of Supply Chain Management Professionals (CSCMP) defines logistics as the process of planning, implementing, and controlling procedures for the efficient and effective transportation and storage of goods including services, and related information from the point of origin to the point of consumption for the purpose of conforming to customer requirements.
-This definition includes inbound freight management, outbound, internal, and external movements.
+This definition includes logistics solutions like inbound freight management, outbound, internal, and external movements.

 If you have read the above academic definitions, you will see that after Asking “What is Transportation and Logistics Management” it seems rather easy to see the difference between the two.